There is a skills shortage throughout the UK, and there has been for some time. Subsequently, gas engineers are in demand more than ever before.

 Existing engineers are overwhelmed with work and being offered more than they can accept, meaning there is a waiting list of work completed.
 As a result, there has never been a better time to learn a trade and become a gas engineer.

-Throughout the UK there is a skills shortage, and there has been for some time.
-Gas engineers are in demand more than ever, with existing engineers being offered more work than they can accept.
-This means that it’s a better time than ever to learn a trade.
-Whether you’re a complete beginner to the industry or you’re currently working in a different trade, becoming a gas engineering is a great step to take.
+Whether you’re a complete beginner to the industry or you’re currently working in a different trade, becoming a gas engineer is a significant step to take.
 Not only is being a gas engineer rewarding, but it’s also a profitable career.

-When considering a new career, there are plenty of questions you should ask, including “how long does it take to become a gas engineer?”
 The idea of leaving your current role behind you and embarking on a new one can be daunting.
-However, it won’t be long before you’re out there working as a qualified gas engineer.
+However, it won’t be long before you’re out there working as a qualified gas & heating engineer.

 What Are Your Options?

 An apprenticeship is usually the first route people think about when learning a trade, and it is a route you can take to becoming a gas engineer – but it’s not the only one.